Your Safety Jester drives:

 Highlights blind spots playfully

-Your Safety Jester exposes blindspots.
-Through humor and gentle provocation, the Safety Jester exposes hidden biases and unexamined assumptions—making tough conversations more approachable.
+Your Safety Jester helps in exposing, recognizing and addressing blindspots.
+Through humor and gentle provocation, your Jester exposes hidden biases and unexamined assumptions—making tough conversations more approachable.
 What the mirror tells you is not new.
 It has been there all the time.

 If we don’t look honestly in the mirror, we may end up like the queen in Snow White.